 “Good, now get dressed quickly in something comfy and let’s go have dinner.”

-After a quiet dinner, I step into my LOCOMO black halter mini-dress.
-The dress has a deep-V opening in the front that comes down past my sternum but above my abdomen, boasting a fantastic view of the round inner mounds of my breasts.
+After a quiet dinner, I step into my LOCOMO black halter mini dress.
+The dress has a deep-V opening in the front that comes down past my sternum, but above my abdomen, boasting a fantastic view of the round inner mounds of my breasts.
 The back of the dress is cut out just above my ass, only crisscrossed strips of material and the zipper holding it together.
-My skin is exposed through the strips on material with just a promise of seeing the crease of my butt without delivering.
-My upper back is completely exposed and my hair is cascading in large curls over my shoulders and back.
-My shoes are black spiked heels with an inch-wide strap across the toe and four inch-wide straps around the ankles making the shoes into booties that zips in the back.
+My skin is exposed through the strips of material with just a promise of seeing the crease of my butt without delivering.
+My upper back is completely exposed, and my hair is cascading in large curls over my shoulders and back.
+My shoes are black spiked heels with an inch-wide strap across the toe and four-inch-wide straps around the ankles making the shoes into booties that zip in the back.
 All five straps are covered in crystals.
-Under the dress, I am wearing a simple black thong and no bra.
-I’ve decided on no make-up besides my slightly tinted moisturizer and a crimson red lipstick to contrast against my pale skin He wanted hot… I look hot!
+Under the dress, I’m wearing a simple black thong and no bra.
+I’ve decided on no make-up besides my slightly tinted moisturizer and a crimson red lipstick to contrast against my pale skin.
+He wanted hot… I look hot!

 “Oh.
 My.
 God.”
 His voice behind me confirms what I already know.
 I turn around to face him and nearly cream my thong.
 He looks dangerously delicious in black slacks and a black sport coat with a black dress shirt unbuttoned down to the third button and Prada cap toe Balmoral shoes.

 “Christian,” I whimper, so aroused by his presence that I can hardly breathe.
-A crisp intake of air and a noticeable twitch in his pants let me know that I have affected him as well.
+A crisp intake of air and a noticeable twitch in his pants let me know that I’ve affected him as well.

 “Baby,” his voice is nearly a growl, “if you want us to get out of here, don’t do that again.”
 What am I supposed to do?
 You’ve got me trembling over here!
 He closes the space between and tells me to close my eyes, which I do.
 I feel him slipping some earring into my ears.